Claire Dean

 1. Lima was built over a desert

 Lima is the second largest city built in a desert after Cairo in Egypt.
-It gets 80 per cent of its water from the Rimac river, which runs through downtown Lima.
+It gets 80 percent of its water from the Rimac River, which runs through downtown Lima.
 Civilizations before the arrival of the Spanish, built water canals over 2,000 years ago, which are still being used today.

 2. Lima’s pre-Columbian buildings

 Lima’s history dates thousands of years before the Spanish conquest.
-In fact, you can see the remains of older civilisations that inhabited the desert and made it possible for water to reach the entire city through the canals they built.
+In fact, you can see the remains of older civilizations that inhabited the desert and made it possible for water to reach the entire city through the canals they built.
 Before the Incas, the dominant culture in Lima was the Yschmas, who left remnants of their temples and administrative centers like Pachacamac and the Huaca Pucllana, which can still be visited today.
 Why wait till Cusco to see amazing pre-Hispanic buildings?

 Huaca Pucllana